Muirfield/pocketmine-plugins/GrabBag/README.md

   should use the `rpt` command.

 * **rpt** [_message_|**read|clear** _<all|##>_]
-  rpt : report an issue to ops
+  report an issue to ops

   Logs/reports an issue to server ops.
 These issues are stored in a a file which can be later read by the server operators.
 Use this